 Mutianyu Great Wall – March 2008

 I didn’t have time to climb the new section but it looks exciting.
 The nice part about Mutianyu is the relative lack of people compared to Badaling which is the main tourist site being closer to Beijing.
-The quickest way to get there is by a bus from near Xuanwumen subway station.
+The quickest way to get there is by bus from near Xuanwumen subway station.

 The Beijing subway used to be somewhat of a groaning monster under the streets which was neither comfortable nor convenient to use and invariably overcrowded most of the time.
 This has mostly changed with the advent of an automated ticketing system, new/refurbished trains and additional lines to ride on making the city much more accessible.
 There are still too many people but this is more bearable now that the trains have working AC: